Rich People Are Now Taking Desperate Measures to Prepare for the End of the World

 The idea of the world’s end has long crossed the minds of countless prophets and scientists.
-Today, thanks to research and popular culture, we can better imagine how it might be while listing random pointers for survival in our heads.

 But as far as the movies have shown, not everyone survives apocalyptic events.
 We can hope for the best for all earthlings, but from a more realistic, resource-oriented perspective, it’s easy to tell who’s got the upper hand.

 Of course, they’re no other than the super-rich who, apparently, are already bracing themselves for the planet’s collapse.